ZhongkuiMa/ZhongkuiMa.github.io/_sources/index.rst

   `Uncovering Gradient Inversion Risks in Practical Language Model Training <https://dl.acm.org/doi/10.1145/3658644.3690292>`_ is accepted by
   `the 31th ACM Conference on Computer and Communications Security (CCS'24) <https://www.sigsac.org/ccs/CCS2024/call-for/call-for-papers.html>`_.
+  Congrats, Xinguo!

 - [May.
 2024]
   I will have a presentation about ReLU Hull Approximation in the workshop
-  *Formal Methods in Australia and New Zealand* during 29 May - 30 May 2024 at the University of Queensland, St Lucia.
+  *Formal Methods in Australia and New Zealand* during 29--30 May 2024 at the University of Queensland, St Lucia.
-  My presentation time is 15:30-16:00 on 30 May 2024.
+  My presentation time is 15:30--16:00 on 30 May 2024.

 - [Apr.
 2024]
   I will present our work ReLU Hull Approximation in